 Terminus, like UTM builder spreadsheets, helps you build and manage UTM tracking URLs and has several other convenient features.
 It also hides the nitty-gritty details of maintaining a spreadsheet.

 To build a tracking URL in Terminus, enter one or more destination URLs.
 You can then either select from pre-existing UTM parameters or enter new ones.
 Here’s what the Terminus UTM link Builder looks like:

 You can also save the combination of UTM parameters in a preset.
 It can then be used to quickly tag new URLs with the same set of parameters.

 If you need to add multiple sets of UTM tags to a URL, say you are publishing a new blog post, you can do it in as little as two clicks.

 You can even quickly add UTM tracking to all the URLs in your emails and generate a fully UTM tracked email in seconds.

 After you save the URLs, Terminus automatically shortens all of them.
 If you like, you can configure your own custom domain, use Terminus shortener, or connect your own Bitly account.
 You can then copy shortened URLs with a single click and use it for your various marketing campaigns.
-A typical list of URLs looks like this,
+A typical list of URLs looks like this:

 - Remembers your past URLs and UTM parameters

-- Your team has a central place to go to for building URLs (each team member can have fine-grained permissions)
+(each team member can have fine-grained permissions)